dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 We need to find a design space that excludes all the other existing works.

 A more organized related work section would show the significance of the topic, a **table** to organize all these papers into categories.

+Note that all the related topics need to be referred.

 ## Discussion